Aaronlalala/CS-420-Parallel-Programming/Final Exam/Final Review.md

    1. static: \#pragma omp parallel for schedule(static, chunk_size).
 It divides iteration into equal-sized trunk.
 Each thread receive predetermined number of iteration to work.
    2. dynamic: #pragma omp parallel for schedule(dynamic, chunk_size).
 It better deals with the load balance.
    3. guided: #pragma omp parallel for schedule(guided, min_chunk_size).
 It's similar to dynamic.
 However, the trunk size starts large and decreases over time to min_chunk_size.
 Balance the load balancing and overhead.
+5. Data Race: more than one thread accesse the same data simultaneously and at least one of them modifies it.

 # Matrix